eobrunodias/search-user-github/README.md

 - 🗂 **Search History**: Keep track of previously searched usernames, with plans to save this history locally.
 - 🌐 **API Integration**: Fetch data directly from the GitHub API for real-time results.
 - 💾 **Local Storage**: Save search history even after refreshing or closing the browser.

+### New Features

+- 🗑️ **Remove User of History**: Easily remove a user from the history with just one click.
+- 📅 **Search Date**: Records the date and time when you searched for a user.

 ## 🛠 Technologies Used